evanx/phantomjs-query/README.md

 ```
 Stack Overflow
 ```
-which is the text context of the element selected with `#hlogo`
+where this is the text context of the element for selector `#hlogo`
 ```html
 <div id="hlogo">
     <a href="/">